What is HIPAA?

 The HIPAA privacy regulations, which went into effect April of 2003, provide rules for handling and safeguarding the PHI of members.
 Member PHI includes individually identifiable information about members.
 Privacy regulations affect all HIPAA Covered Entities and to some degree, their business associates and trading partners.

-HIPAA security regulations were finalized in 2005.
-The security requirements address systems security measures, the control of access to electronic data, and the physical safeguarding of member PHI.
+HIPAA security regulations were finalized in 2013.
+The security requirements address systems security measures, the control of access to electronic data, and requires the appropriate administrative, physical and technical safeguards to ensure the confidentiality, integrity, and security of electronic protected health information.

 Blue Shield of California has a Privacy Office to assist you with any privacy related concerns.
 You may contact the Privacy Office at:

-You also can download the Blue Shield of California Notice of Confidentiality and Privacy Practices (PDF, 73 KB).
+You also can download the Blue Shield of California Notice of Privacy Practices (PDF, 387 KB).